BengtGustafsson/extract_fx/README.md

 ## Building extract_fx

 Just compile the extract_fx.cpp file using a C++20 compiler.
 Older C++ versions may also work.
-Optionally use the supplied CMakeLists.txt file to build as a project.
+Optionally use the supplied CMakeLists.txt file to build it.

 ## Usage